 Sports drinks are designed to replenish electrolytes that you lose while sweating.1 But despite what the ads say, a glowing green beverage isn’t the answer.

 First, look at the artificial coloring.
 No natural, healthy drink should be that bright!
-Many brands add artificial flavoring and sugar
+Many brands add artificial flavoring and sugar to make it taste better.

 Unless you work out for more than 60 minutes, water is just fine.2 Otherwise, make a homemade sports drink to skip the sugar.
 Warm lemon water would be a great alternative.